HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 ## HpeServerAccHddService.v1_0_0.HpeServerAccHddService
 ```@odata.type: "#HpeServerAccHddService.v1_0_0.HpeServerAccHddService"```

+The HpeServerAccHddService resource describes the properties for management of shared power in an enclosure.

 This resource type was added in iLO 5 1.20 and is available on **HPE ProLiant Apollo XL** systems.